How do you fake it until you make it?

 - Another new employee also feels overwhelmed but accepts that it won’t be like this forever.
 She understands that she is a new employee, and therefore has a lot of new knowledge and skills to learn.
 Likewise, she sees that some tasks are more challenging than others, but with the right feedback and improvement, she will be able to figure them out.

-👉🏽 RELATED POST: Do You Need to Escape Your Toxic Workplace?
+👉🏽 RELATED POST: How to Train Your Subconscious Mind

 There are also powerless poses, such as arms crossed, keeping your body closed, holding your hands together, touching your neck/chest, and shrinking into yourself.
 These convey stress, anxiety, and a lack of confidence, which is the opposite of what we want to do.